microsoft/TaskWeaver/website/docs/experience.md

 # Experience

-We build up a long-term memory for TaskWarrior, so that we can learn from the previous experience and improve our future performance.
+We build up a long-term memory for TaskWeaver, so that we can learn from the previous experience and improve our future performance.
 It can summarize the mistakes it made in the past and help us avoid making the same mistakes again.
 In addition, it also can remember the user preferences and use them to guide the future conversation.

 ## How to use